profsmith89/ctps/_sources/chap01.md

 Broken English for us is what computer scientists call *pseudocode*.
 In pseudocode, it is fair game to write down the set of actions you'd like the computer to take in any English phrase that makes sense to you.
 If you want the computer to open a window on the screen, you can type the phrase: `open a window on the screen`.
 If you want the computer to add 5 to 6, you can type: `add 5 + 6`.
 I don't care what you write as long as you --- and hopefully others --- have a strong sense of what you mean.

+## Choose your IDE

-**Choose your IDE.** So lets's write down some pseudocode, i.e., some ideas about how to instruct a computer to read a book to us.
+So lets's write down some pseudocode, i.e., some ideas about how to instruct a computer to read a book to us.
 But where should we write these ideas, this pseudocode?
 We could scribble on a piece of paper, but it would be better if we wrote this pseudocode where it would be easy for us to turn our ideas into actual Python code, which is the next step in our problem-solving process.

 Fortunately, there are numerous applications available in which you can write, run, and inspect code.
 These tools are typically called an *editor*, an *interpreter*, and a *debugger*.
 The editor is where we will write our pseudocode and then our Python script.
 The interpreter is what allows us to run the script we have written, and the debugger is a tool that can help us understand the reasons why our script may not have run as we had hoped.